Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 Should you pursue a professional certification instead of a degree?

-Conversely, professional certifications are career-oriented, don’t take as much time, and cost less.
+Conversely, professional certifications are career-oriented, don’t take as much time, and cost considerably less.
 These courses benefit those looking to upskill quickly, change careers, or gain a competitive advantage.
 As employers increasingly recognize them as valid credentials for specific roles, they can effectively advance your career.

-If you are choosing between the two, think about what you hope to achieve in your career.
-A degree may be more appropriate if you’re starting and need a foundational education.
+If you are choosing between the two, consider what you hope to achieve in your career.
+A degree may be more appropriate if you’re starting out and need a foundational education.
 Professional certifications, however, can be a valuable tool if you are already in the workforce and want to specialize, climb the career ladder, or switch career paths.
 So, evaluate your situation, weigh the pros and cons, and make a decision that aligns with your goals.

 How to decide if a professional certification is right for you